Strong convergence to operator-valued semicirculars: Proof of weak convergence

 The alignment parameter $w(X,X')$ is difficult to compute, so \cite{BBvH2023} give practical bounds in terms of more natural parameters.
 The first parameter $\sigma(X)$ is given by $\sigma(X)^2 = \norm{\mathbb{E}X^2}$, and in our terminology:

+where $a_j$ are deterministic matrices such that $X = \sum_{j=1}^m g_j a_j$ for independent normal random variables $g_j$ as described in Section \ref{subsec: eta Gaussian ensemble}.
 The second main parameter of \cite{BBvH2023} is defined as $v(X) = \norm{\Cov(X)}^{1/2}$, where $\Cov(X) \in \mathbb{M}_{n^2}$ is the covariance matrix.
 In the discussion following Definition~\ref{def: eta-Gaussian} we showed that the covariance matrix is simply the Choi matrix $T$ associated to the completely positive map, and so

 \begin{prop}[{\cite[Proposition 4.6]{BBvH2023}}] For Gaussian matrices $X$ and $X'$ with mean zero, one has

 \end{prop}

 We adapt the matrix alignment parameter to several matrices as follows.